kimking86/k8s-enhancements/keps/sig-network/2104-reworking-kube-proxy-architecture/README.md

 	epCount := 0
 ```

-- Alternatively, we allow backend clients to implement "SetService" and "SetEndpoint" methods, which allow them to use a similar API structure to that of upstream Kubernetes current kernelspace Kube proxy.
+- Alternatively, we allow backend clients to implement "SetService" and "SetEndpoint" methods, which allow them to use a similar API structure to that of upstream Kubernetes current IPTables Kube proxy.
 An example of this is in how KPNG currently implements the iptables proxy (https://github.com/kubernetes-sigs/kpng/blob/master/backends/iptables/sink.go).

 ```
 func (s *Backend) SetService(svc *localnetv1.Service) {
 	for _, impl := range IptablesImpl {
-		impl.serviceChanges.Update(svc)
+		// since iptables is a commonly used kubernetes proxying implementation
+		// we kept the serviceChanges cache and just wrapped it under SetService impl.serviceChanges.Update(svc)
 	}
 }
-// similar functions for DeleteService, DeleteEndpoint, and so on... which are all mimicking the upstream kube proxy for parity
-// since iptables is such a universal kubernetes proxying implementation

 ```

-The idea is to send the full state to the client, so implementations don't have to do
+Thus, we send the full state to a backend "client", such that the backend won't have to do
-diff-processing and maintain any internal state.
-This should provide simple implementations,
+diff-processing and maintain a full cache of proxy data.
+This should provides simpler backend implementations,
 reliable results and still be quite optimal, since many kernel network-level objects are
 updated via atomic replace APIs.
 It's also a protection from slow readers, since no stream has to
 be buffered.